Charles Douglas-Home, 12th Earl of Home: Background

 Home was born at The Hirsel near Coldstream, the son of Cospatrick Douglas-Home, 11th Earl of Home, and Hon.
 Lucy Elizabeth Montagu-Scott, daughter of Henry, 2nd Baron Montagu of Boughton, and his wife, Hon.
 Jane Douglas (the daughter of Archibald, 1st Baron Douglas).
 He was educated at Eton College and Trinity College, Cambridge.
 In 1877, he inherited the extensive Douglas and Angus estates from his mother.
 These included Douglas Castle, Bothwell Castle, and lands totalling some 104,000 acres, chiefly in Lanarkshire, Roxburghshire and Berwickshire.
 In 1877, his name was legally changed to Charles Alexander Douglas-Home by Royal Licence.
 He inherited his father's titles and Berwickshire estate at The Hirsel in 1881.

 Offices

 He held the office of Lord Lieutenant of Berwickshire between 1879 and 1890.
 He served as aide-de-camp to Queen Victoria between 1887 and 1897.
 He served as Lord Lieutenant of Lanarkshire from 1890 to 1915.
 He held the office of Captain of the Royal Company of Archers.
 He gained the rank of Honorary Colonel in the service of the 3rd and 4th Battalions, Scottish Rifles and Lanarkshire Yeomanry.
-In 1899, he was invested as a Knight Companion of the Order of the Thistle.
-He was decorated with the award of the Territorial Decoration.
+In 1899, he was invested as a Knight of the Order of the Thistle.
+He received the Territorial Decoration.